Fine Tuning is an advanced troubleshooting feature for your Form 2, to correct consistent small-scale errors in your models' dimensions.

 The X/Y Fine Tuning option adjusts the scaling factor in the printer’s X and Y axes.
 When you make an adjustment here, the Form 2 will stretch or compress the laser’s path in the X and Y directions by the amount specified.
 The default value is 100.0%.
 You can change it in increments of 0.10% up to 5% stretching or compression in either direction — so the printed model will end up at maximum 105% of its designed width and depth or minimum 95% of its designed width and depth.

 This is an advanced tool, for when you’ve noticed and measured a consistent discrepancy between your model’s design and your printed results.

-On the Form 2, the X-axis is the direction from left to right across the build platform.
-The Y-axis is the front-to-back direction.
+In the X/Y Fine Tuning feature on the Form 2, the X-axis refers to the front-to-back direction on the build platform.
+The Y-axis refers to the left-to-right direction.

 When to Contact Us

 If your models are consistently the wrong dimensions, skewed by more than 5% in the X or Y direction, never adhere, or are severely displaced on the build platform, reset everything to default values and send us a support ticket!